 Canada's Sports Hall of Fame is a charitable organization.
 Charitable Registration # 118828631 RR0001

-OUR VISION: Canada’s Sports Hall of Fame’s Honoured Members are role models for Canadians of all ages and their stories unite our country and remind us of the core values that define our people.
+OUR VISION: Canada’s Sports Hall of Fame’s Hall of Famers are role models for Canadians of all ages and their stories unite our country and remind us of the core values that define our people.

-OUR MISSION: Canada’s Sports Hall of Fame will share the stories of the achievements of our Honoured Members so that we can inspire all Canadians to be the best they can be in all aspects of life.
+OUR MISSION: Canada’s Sports Hall of Fame will share the stories of the achievements of our Hall of Famers so that we can inspire all Canadians to be the best they can be in all aspects of life.